pyta-uoft/website/index.md

 ### E0241: Duplicate bases {#E0241}

-When inheriting, you should only specifiy a class once to inherit from, multiple times is an error:
+When inheriting, you should only specify a class once to inherit from, multiple times is an error:

 ```python